 • ask your lawyer what happens next and how long it may take to deal with your legal matter; and

 • tell your lawyer that you want to be informed about progress and be involved in decision-making at all stages.

-If you are not sure you want to employ the lawyer after your first meeting, it is important to tell them to not do any more work until you specifically instruct them to go ahead.
-If you decide to not proceed with the lawyer, you should advise them of your decision as soon as possible, preferably in writing.
+If you are not sure you want to employ the lawyer after your first meeting, it is important to tell them not to do any more work until you specifically instruct them to go ahead.
+If you decide not to employ the lawyer, you should advise them of your decision as soon as possible, preferably in writing.

-After your first meeting, your lawyer must give you a costs disclosure document (i.e. a document that outlines all the costs involved in your case), unless they believe the costs will be less than $750 (excluding GST and disbursements; see “How a solicitor charges”).
+After your first meeting, your lawyer must give you a costs disclosure document.
+This is a document that outlines all the costs involved in your case.
+A costs disclosure document must be provided unless the lawyer believes the costs will be less than $750 (excluding GST and disbursements; see “How a solicitor charges”).

 Even if you decide after the first meeting that you do not wish to employ the lawyer, they can still charge you for that meeting and for the time taken to read any documents you gave them.